 I was told to stop the antibiotics immediately and the effects of it should wear off within a week or so.
 The rash is just about gone now, but I still feel very tired all the time.
 I’ve carried on the probiotic and hope to be back to normal soon.

-Yeesh, what a palava for an ear infection!
+Yikes, what a palaver for an ear infection!

 You can click on the hyperlinks in the above post to learn more and see references to information given.